rynbrd/rigger-coreos/README.md

 Rigger CoreOS Source
 ====================
-CoreOS image source for [Rigger](rigger).
+CoreOS image source for [Rigger][rigger].
 Builds new style images with read-only /usr and btrfs.
 Minimum allowed version is 197.0.0.
 Special version strings are alpha and master.
-See the [amd64-usr index](coreos-images) for available image versions.
-[Packer](packer) v0.5.2 is used to build the images.
+See the [amd64-usr index][coreos-images] for available image versions.
+[Packer][packer] v0.5.2 is used to build the images.

 Platforms
 ---------